The Art of Delegation for Small Business Owners

 Give clear instructions

-Be clear on when the task needs to be done by and the outcome you expect.
-Remember that the kind of instructions you need to give will depend on how capable and experienced youremployee is.
+Be clear on when the task needs to be done and the outcome you expect.
+Remember that the kind of instructions you need to give will depend on how capable and experienced your employee is.

-Part of the reason that small business owners are afraid to delegate is that they fear that employees will make mistakes and they’ll just end up doing tasks themselves anyway.
-Reduce the risk of misunderstanding and errors by asking your employees if they have anyquestions or need anything clarifying.
+Part of the reason small business owners are afraid to delegate is that they fear employees will make mistakes and end up doing tasks themselves anyway.
+Reduce the risk of misunderstandings and errors by asking your employees if they have any questions or need anything clarifying.

 Allow your employees to make decisions and contribute ideas

-Delegating tasks is an opportunity for your employees to increase their skills and allowing them to make decisions and contribute ideas on how tasks can be improved empowers and motivates them.
+Delegating tasks is an opportunity for your employees to increase their skills.
+Allowing them to make decisions and contribute ideas on improving tasks empowers and motivates them.
 Be sure to delegate, not dump.
-Dumping boring or arduous tasks on employees will have the opposite effect on their motivation.
+Dumping tedious or arduous tasks on employees will have the opposite effect on their motivation.

-You may think that taking the time to explain tasks to employees then supervise them is time wasted when you could just do something yourself, but you need to take a long-term view.
-The more time you spend giving instructions and feedback to employees now, the better it will be for your business, and for you, in the long run.
+You may think that explaining tasks to employees and supervising them is time wasted when you could just do something yourself, but you need to take a long-term view.
+The more time you spend giving instructions and feedback to employees now, the better it will be for your business and for you in the long run.

 Delegation is an Investment

-Delegation may not come naturally to you, but if you want your business and employees to grow, and you want the freedom that can come with working for yourself, it’s an art worth mastering.
+Delegation may not come naturally to you, but if you want your business and employees to grow and you want the freedom that comes with working for yourself, it’s an art worth mastering.

-Need support and help with delegation then book a call to discuss requirements.
+If you need support and help with delegation, then book a call to discuss requirements.

 Leave a comment